Circular Economy

 We supply rubber chippings (recycled materials) generated from tire manufacturing processes and crushed end-of-life tires (ELTs) to Mitsubishi Chemical.
 At Mitsubishi Chemical, these materials are fed into coke ovens as raw materials for chemical recycling to produce carbon black again from the tar.
 The resulting sustainable carbon black is used as raw material for tires to be produced by the Company.
 This marks the world’s first-ever commercialization of such products made from recycled tires using coke ovens.

-We will adopt the sustainable carbon black for two different types of tires—some race cars and passenger cars—to be produced from 2025.
+We adopted the sustainable carbon black in 2025 for two types of tires—those for race cars and certain passenger cars.
 The scope of adoption is planned to be expanded from 2026 onward.

 Collaboration with Mitsubishi Chemical Corporation on Resource Recycling Initiatives for Tire Carbon Black